paglab/paglab.github.io/content/event/example/index.md

   postcode: '85354'
   country: Germany

-summary: An example event.
+summary: A deep learning week.
-abstract: 'This hands-on event is organized in conjunction with the Master’s course “Drone Remote Sensing Meets AI”, bringing together students and researchers to tackle real-world challenges at the intersection of drone remote sensing technology and artificial intelligence.
+abstract: 'This event is organized in conjunction with the Master’s course “Drone Remote Sensing Meets AI”, bringing together students and researchers to tackle real-world challenges at the intersection of drone remote sensing technology and artificial intelligence.
 Throughout the week, participants will work in teams to develop and test AI-powered solutions for processing drone-acquired imagery, addressing agricultural tasks such as object detection, classification of crop types or stress conditions, and regression-based trait prediction.
 The event fosters an interactive environment where cutting-edge UAV data meets machine learning workflows — encouraging innovation, collaboration, and critical thinking in precision agriculture.'